-Developing pre- enrolment transition support for learners from APP groups opportunity to meet current students and attend a summer school with a creative project brief as well as workshops on study skills, student support and financial support, and student life.
+Developing pre- enrolment transition support for learners from APP groups range of discipline areas and HE learning experiences to make informed choices and build confidence and effective study skills.
+Dedicated support for offer holders from APP groups, with a transition summer school and online support sessions in Spring and Summer terms; giving offer holders the opportunity to meet current students and attend a summer school with a creative project brief as well as workshops on study skills, student support and financial support, and student life.
 Specifically taking into consideration the challenges more likely to be faced by WP groups, this approach will support continuation and attainment outcomes, as well as widening access.
-It is recognised that transition from FE to HE can be difficult for a number of learners, with a more pronounced impact since the pandemic. management, delivery & evaluation Workshop materials Transport Collaborative network subscriptions Applicants have an increased awareness of how to access study support and extracurricular opportunities.
+It is recognised that transition from FE to HE can be difficult for a number of learners, with a more pronounced impact since the pandemic.
+Staffing for project management, delivery & evaluation Workshop materials Transport Collaborative network subscriptions Applicants engage with transition support by reading email comms and attending event(s).
+Applicants have an increased awareness of how to access study support and extracurricular opportunities.
 Increased continuation and completion rates for targeted learners who engage with transition programme.
-IS3 Marketing and broader student recruitment work support.
+IS2 IS3 Marketing and broader student recruitment work Open Days UCAS exhibitions and HE Fairs Application support including portfolio and showreel support.
 Discovery Days Print and online resources (website, blogs, creative careers advice) Social media Conversion support for offer holders.
 Staffing for project management, delivery & evaluation Materials and resources (print and online) Student Ambassadors Participants in our programmes: Understand their skills, abilities and interests and how to develop them.
 Feel confident about their future progression options and know how to access further advice and support.
 See RUL as a place for them and believe they will fit in Feel confident applying and gaining a place at RUL.
 Apply to and enrol on RUL courses IS2 IS3